okazaki10/ai_mate_backend/README.md

 - open install_from_download.bat
 - installing llama cpp python could take up to 30 minutes depending on your cpu and gpu, basically compiling to your gpu architecture
 - it will automatically installing ffmpeg through chocolatey, please run as administrator
+- also make sure that your current microphone that you are using is set to default in control panel -> sound -> recording tab
 ## MANUAL INSTALL FROM GIT CLONE
 - download cuda 12.8 from https://developer.download.nvidia.com/compute/cuda/12.8.0/local_installers/cuda_12.8.0_571.96_windows.exe
 - clone this repository